skakau/my-ramblings/docs/Weekly Goals.md

 ---
 share: true
 ---
+## W37 September 11 - September 15 2023
+**Goals**
+- Continue to work closely with Blackbeards while PM is on-boarded
+- Understand background to Easy Checkin
+- Deep dive into Web Infra WoW.
+- Help out as Goalie for Blackbeards
+- Find a way to move project Hydra forward.

+**Reflection on week**

 ## W36 September 04 - September 08 2023
 **Goals**
 - Team workshop days for Pat Eng and Web Infra